 Hamilton Russell Vineyard’s 2007 Pinot noir made the Wine Spectator list of that year’s top 100 wines.
 The list is based on all the wines the New York-based magazine had reviewed over the past 12 months.

-Thirteen countries were represented on the year’s list, among them the single South African representative.
+Thirteen countries were on the year’s list, among them the single South African representative.

 “Bold, aromatic and ripe, but very elegant, with racy acidity providing the ground wire for the rich black cherry, bramble, incense and sweet earth notes, followed by a long, multifaceted finish,” wrote Wine Spectator’s senior editor James Molesworth of the Hamilton Russell Pinot noir.